What is an NDIS plan?

 - your bank account details if you’re considering self-managing some or all of your child’s NDIS funding

-- your myGov log-in and password
+- your myGov log-in and password, if you have a myGov account

 - any questions you have about the process.

-- go through all of the information you’ve prepared
+- the information you’ve prepared

-- discuss your child’s goals
+- your child’s goals

-During the planning meeting, you can ask for a copy of your child’s plan in various accessible formats.
+During the planning conversation, you can ask for a copy of your child’s plan in various accessible formats.
 These include Braille, electronic text (on CD), large print or audio (on CD).
 You can also have the plan translated into your preferred language.

 4. Your child’s NDIS plan is approved and you get the plan